phifour/transportationapp/readme.md

 # Transportation App
 This program has been written in AngularJS.
-Since the Vienna Underground API only supports http requests Gulp browser-sync had to be modefied in order to deal with those kind of requests.
+Since the Vienna Public Transport API only supports http requests, Gulp browser-sync had to be modefied in order to deal with those kind of requests.
 The http-requests are implemented in the nodejs server (server.js).

 ## Using the App